DivanshiJain2005/Extraction-of-details-of-FASTA-files/README.md

 2. **automate_website(file_path, website_url):**
    - Automates the specified website to upload a file, submit it, and download the result.

+### How to run?

+First run extract_accession_numbers.py in the terminal and a new folder named downloads will be created that will contain the FASTA files based on different accession numbers.
+Then run the automate_webite.py to get details of each FASTA sequence.

+### Purpose of the project:

+This project would help easily extract accession numbers from research papers and FASTA sequences simulataneously with ease which would help biological industries to ease out their work and automate this process.

 ### Accession Numbers: